deep-cover/deep-cover/README.md

 ```

 The file `.deep-cover.rb` is loaded automatically when requiring `deep-cover` and is the best place to put the configuration.

-*Note*: The configuration block is only executed when `deep-cover` is actually started.

 #### Custom filters